husk360/risc-v-matrix-multiplication-coprocessor/README.md

 # How to run it

 In order to run this project, it is necessary to install the relevant dependencies and toolchains first.
+But if you have used PicoRV32 before, please jump directly to the last row.

+You need to do is to delete the `makefile` and run the following command using the `Makefile` of the Picorv32 project

 ```
 sudo apt-get install autoconf automake autotools-dev curl libmpc-dev \